sacrud/pyramid_sacrud/README.rst

 Overview
 --------

-pyramid_sacrud - Pyramid CRUD interface based on sacrud_ and SQLAlchemy.
+Pyramid CRUD interface based on sacrud_ and SQLAlchemy.

-`pyramid_sacrud` will solve your problem of CRUD interface for Pyramid.
+Provides an administration web interface for Pyramid.
-Unlike classical CRUD interface, ``pyramid_sacrud`` allows override and flexibly customize interface. (that is closer to `django.contrib.admin`)
+Unlike classic CRUD, ``pyramid_sacrud`` allows overrides and flexibility to customize your interface, similar to ``django.contrib.admin``.

 Look how easy it is to use with Pyramid: